François Mitterrand: Social policy

-Several societal measures were ratified, such as the official decriminalization of homosexuality.
+Several measures were taken to put an end to the discrimination of homosexuals and repeal legal practices that repressed them.
 The Minister of the Interior, Gaston Defferre, put an end to the registration of homosexuals, and the Communist Jack Ralite, Minister of Health, removed homosexuality from the list of mental disorders.
 The government also introduced the passage of the sexual majority to 15 years for all, abolishing the distinction, introduced in 1942, in the age of consent between homosexual and heterosexual relations.
 Homosexual lifestyle ceased to be a clause for cancellation of a residential lease.

-François Mitterrand abolished the death penalty as soon as he took office (via the Badinter Act), as well as the "anti-casseurs Act" which instituted collective responsibility for acts of violence during demonstrations.
+Mitterrand abolished the death penalty as soon as he took office (via the Badinter Act), as well as the "anti-casseurs Act" which instituted collective responsibility for acts of violence during demonstrations.
 He also dissolved the Cour de sûreté, a special high court, and enacted a massive regularization of illegal immigrants.
 Tighter regulations on the powers of police to stop, search and arrest were introduced, and the "loi sécurité et liberté" (a controversial public order act) was repealed.
 In addition, the legal aid system was improved.

 In 1984, a law was passed to ensure that divorced women who were not in receipt of maintenance would be provided with assistance in recovering the shortfall in their income from their former husband.
 By 1986, particular attention was being focused on assisting women in single-parent families to get back into employment, in recognition of the growing problems associated with extra-marital births and marital breakdown.
 Parental leave was extended to firms with 100 employees in 1981 (previously, parental leave provision had been made in 1977 for firms employing at least 200 employees) and subsequently to all employees in 1984.
 From 1984 onwards, married women were obliged to sign tax returns, men and women were provided with equal rights in managing their common property and that of their children, and in 1985 they became responsible for each other’s debts.

 Childcare facilities were also expanded, with the number of places in crèches rising steadily between 1981 and 1986.
 In addition, the minimum wage was significantly increased.
 From 1981 to 1984, the SMIC rose by 125%, while prices went up by only 75% during that same period.
 Various measures were also introduced to mitigate the effects of rising unemployment.
 Between 1981 and 1986, there had been just over 800,000 young people placed on special work schemes, 800,000 early retirements, 200,000 enterprise allowance successes, and 30,000 retrained workers from declining industrial sectors.